ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Table/demo/head.md

 If a `SortOrder` or `DefaultSortOrder` is specified with the value `ascend` or `descend`, you can access this value from within the function passed to the `sorter` as explained above.
 Such a function can take the form: `function(a, b, sortOrder) { ... }`.

-You can also customize the filtering logic in the 'OnChange' event method, using the method `QueryModel.ExecuteQuery(data)` to build query expressions.
+You can also customize the filtering logic in the `OnChange` event method, using the method `QueryModel.ExecuteQuery(data)` to build query expressions.